 - Amendments to IAS 1, Presentation of Financial Statements Disclosure of Accounting Policies, requiring entities to disclose material, instead of significant, accounting policy information.
-The amendments are effective for annual periods beginning on or after January 1, 2023. - Amendments to IAS 8, Accounting Policies Changes in Accounting Estimates and Errors, clarifying the definition of "accounting policies" and "accounting estimates".
+The amendments are effective for annual periods beginning on or after January 1, 2023, however, the IASB has proposed to defer the effective date to no earlier than January 1, 2024. - Amendments to IAS 8, Accounting Policies Changes in Accounting Estimates and Errors, clarifying the definition of "accounting policies" and "accounting estimates".
 The amendments are effective for annual periods beginning on or after January 1, 2023. - Amendments to IAS 12, Income Taxes Deferred Tax related to Assets and Liabilities arising from a Single Transaction, narrowing the scope of the initial recognition exemption so that it does not apply to transactions that give rise to equal and offsetting temporary differences.
 The amendments are effective for annual periods beginning on or after January 1, 2023. - Amendments to IAS 1, Presentation of Financial Statements Classification of Liabilities as Current or Noncurrent, clarifying requirements for the classification of liabilities as non-current.
-The amendments are effective for annual periods beginning on or after January 1, 2024. - Amendments to IFRS 16, Leases, specifying the requirements that a seller-lessee should use in measuring the lease liability arising in a sale and leaseback transaction to ensure the seller-lessee does not recognize any amount of the gain or loss that relates to the right of use it retains.
-The amendments need to be applied retrospectively and are effective for annual periods beginning on or after January 1, 2024. - Amendments to IFRS 10, Consolidated Financial Statements, and IAS 28, Investments in Joint Venture and Associates, clarifying the recognition of full gain or loss when the assets transferred meet the definition of business under IFRS 3, Business Combinations, and the recognition of partial gain or loss when the assets transferred do not meet the definition of business under IFRS 3, Business Combinations.
+The effective date of the amendments was deferred to no earlier than January 1, 2024 but no final date has yet been set. - Amendments to IFRS 16, Leases, specifying the requirements that a seller-lessee should use in measuring the lease liability arising in a sale and leaseback transaction to ensure the seller-lessee does not recognize any amount of the gain or loss that relates to the right of use it retains (effective for annual periods beginning on or after January 1, 2024). - Amendments to IFRS 10, Consolidated Financial Statements, and IAS 28, Investments in Joint Venture and Associates, clarifying the recognition of full gain or loss when the assets transferred meet the definition of business under IFRS 3, Business Combinations, and the recognition of partial gain or loss when the assets transferred do not meet the definition of business under IFRS 3, Business Combinations.
 The effective date for these amendments have been deferred indefinitely.